 - Isolate your subconscious fears, then repeat opposite mantras over and over for a few months

-- Voice might the most powerful tool of power
+- Voice might be the most powerful tool of power

-Nick Morgan categorizes the power cues in 7 major categories:
+Nick Morgan categorizes the power cues into 7 major categories:

 1. Become Self-Aware